-Tooth cap or dental crowns in Toronto, ON, are a revolutionary treatment that is able to transform your smile, and you will not have to break the bank to get them.
+Tooth cap or dental crowns in Downtown Toronto, are a revolutionary treatment that is able to transform your smile, and you will not have to break the bank to get them.

 Most probably you might be wondering if you really need a crown and if you need it, then what type of dental crown is best for you?

 Before we get into the type, let’s get the definition out of the way.
 Imagine, for a second, what a cap does.
 Now, a crown operates under the same principle as a cap, hence the name tooth cap.